-If you are a citrus fan but have a compact balcony or patio, then go for these small Lemon Tree Varieties for Containers!
+If you are a citrus fan but live in a cold climate or have a small balcony or patio, then go for these dwarf Lemon Tree Varieties for Containers!

-Growing compact Lemon Tree Varieties for Containers is a bright and zesty way to bring a slice of the Mediterranean to your balcony or patio.
-They’ll stay under 4-5 feet, making them ideal for tight spots!
+Growing Lemon Tree in Containers is a bright and zesty way to bring a slice of the Mediterranean to your balcony or patio; if you don’t live in a warm climate, this is even better, as you can move your planters indoors in winter.

 Best Lemon Tree Varieties for Containers 🍋